|

 "A significant, unique contribution that the United Church brings to this debate is the denomination's own experience of making same-sex marriage ceremonies available to its members and, at the same time, respecting the right of those within the denomination who are opposed to such services...Religious marriage is not, and cannot be, affected by the proposed legislation.
 All faith communities in Canada, whatever their views on same-sex marriage, have the absolute right to determine for themselves who will be eligible for religious marriage within their communities.
 This includes the right to determine whether the community will offer religious marriages to interfaith couples, to divorced couples, or to couples who are not members of the community."
 5

 Since 1977, the United Church has been publicly urging the Canadian Federal Government to amend Canada's human rights laws to extend equal protection against discrimination to gays and lesbians.
-In 1996, both the United and Anglican Churches supported the legislation proposed by the Government.
+In 1996, both the United and Anglican Churches supported the legislation proposed by the Government to do this.
 The four United Church renewal organizations urged that the human rights legislation be amended to define sexual orientation to mean "sexual attraction and inclination, but not any kind of sexual behaviour".
 This would mean that a gay or lesbian person could not be fired from their job by a mean-spirited employer because of their sexual orientation; but they could be fired if they fell in love and entered into a committed relationship with another person.
 The government ignored the efforts by the United Church's renewal groups and by many Evangelical religious organizations.
 In mid-1996, the legislation was passed by an overwhelming percentage of Members of Parliament in a free vote (i.e. a vote where the MPs could vote according to the conscience without regard to the position of their party).

 In 1997-Fall, the United Church joined with the Canadian Jewish Congress to support Delwin Vriend, 31.
 He was a teacher in King's University College of Edmonton, a Christian college in Alberta, Canada.
 In 1991, he revealed that he was gay and was fired.
 When the Alberta human rights commission refused to hear his case, he launched a lawsuit intended to force such groups to hear cases based on sexual orientation and identity.
 The case was heard by Canada's Supreme Court on 1997-NOV-4.
 At the time, of Canada's 10 provinces, all but 3 (Alberta, Newfoundland and Prince Edward Island) include sexual orientation as a protected class (along with religion, race, gender, etc.) in their civil rights legislation.
 These three provinces are generally regarded as the most religiously conservative in the country.
 The latter two were planning to revise their legislation to protect persons of all sexual orientations.
 But Alberta had no such plans.
 The Supreme Court ruled in 1998 that the provinces could not exclude lesbian, gay, bisexual and transsexual (LGBT) persons from human rights legislation.